tuffgniuz/securitychampion/README.md

 - **Educational Context**: Provides summaries each requirement to facilitate better understanding.

 ### Live Demo
-Solomon is still in development but you find a live demo hosted on vercel [here](https://solomon-lac.vercel.app/).
+Solomon is still in development but you can find a live demo hosted on vercel [here](https://solomon-lac.vercel.app/).

 ### Development
 Clone the project: